Peill + Putzler White Clouds Pendant Lamp

 Manufacturer: Peill + Putzler, Düren, Germany.

 Other versions: This Peill + Putzler white clouds pendant lamp exists in several colours en designs.
+Another example can be found here.

 This lamp is not labelled but it is typical Peill + Putzler.
 The chromed metal lid and top was used for many other lamps.
 It was amongst others used for the Futura pendant lamp.